geoserver/geoserver/doc/en/user/source/extensions/inspire/using.rst

 Internationalization support
 ----------------------------

 GeoServer offers the ability to configure GetCapabilities response in multiple languages.
 Content in different laguages can be requested by using the request parameter `Language`, e.g. `Language=eng`.
-The services that supports the parameter are the following: WFS 2.0, WMS 1.1 and 1.3, WCS 2.0.
+At the time of writing, the following services support the parameter: WFS 2.0, WMS 1.1 and 1.3, WCS 2.0.

 At the time of writing the `INSPIRE Schemas <https://inspire.ec.europa.eu/schemas/common/1.0/common.xsd>`_ only allow 23 choices for :guilabel:`DefaultLanguage`.
 The GeoServer INSPIRE extension allows some other languages to be chosen.
 If you choose one of these your capabilities document won't be Schema valid but, as discussed in :geos:`issue 7388 <7388>`, the INSPIRE Schemas seem to be at fault.